-Maximum contribution limits for 2012/13
+4. Maximum contribution limits

 Non-concessional contributions include personal contributions for which members do not claim an income tax deduction.
-For the financial year 2012/13 the maximum amount which a member can contribute is \$150,000.
+They also include any excess concessional contributions unless these are refunded - special rules determine whether they can be refunded.
+For the financial year 2013/14 the maximum amount that a member can contribute is generally \$150,000 without incurring additional tax.